A mobile patient feedback platform for primary care facilities in Tanzania

 Afya Pamoja is a non-profit GovTech social enterprise registered in Tanzania and headquartered in Dar es Salaam.
 The company was founded to provide digital patient feedback services to the Tanzanian government and brings together diverse experiences across clinical medicine, public health, digital technology, social enterprise and business.

-The project will be implemented by Afya Pamoja Inc in partnership with the Ministry of Health and the Ministry of Local Government of Tanzania and UNICEF Tanzania.
+The project will be implemented by Afya Pamoja Inc in partnership with the Ministry of Health, the President’s Office of Regional and Local Government and UNICEF Tanzania.

 Find other projects